TL;DR

 Data sampling

-Before deprecation, Universal Analytics recorded only 10 million monthly events per property.
-A Google 360 subscription was required to record events beyond the threshold.
+Universal Analytics recorded only 10 million monthly events per property on the free plan.
+A Google 360 subscription removed this limitation.

 Google Analytics 4 is different.
-The free version's explorations use data sampling to examine the past 10 million events, which degrades the data quality.
+The free version can examine any number of events.
+However, it uses data sampling to examine the past 10 million events- which is to say, it uses statistics tricks to "make up" a portion of the data.
+This degrades the data quality.

-In other words, UA's old event limit is now a data sampling threshold.
+So, the old event limit from UAbecame a data sampling threshold in GA4.
 What does this mean in practice?

 Data sampling is a technique that makes data analysis easier at the cost of some accuracy.
-Imagine having to count all the trees in a forest: you could count them one by one or count the trees in an acre and work it from there.
+Imagine having to count all the trees in a forest: you could count them one by one or cut corners by counting the trees in an acre and multiplying it.
 This is what Google Analytics does when sampling data.

 The quality of the sampled data depends on the sample size.
-Suppose you only exceed 10M events by a small margin.
-In that case, GA will use large sample sizes and give you fairly reliable data, while higher volumes of traffic lead to smaller sample sizes and less accurate data.
+If you exceed 10M events by a small margin, GA will use large sample sizes and give you fairly reliable data.
+Higher volumes of traffic lead to smaller sample sizes and less accurate data.

 So, the free GA plan is probably fine if you don’t exceed the 10M events threshold by a large amount.
 However, data sampling can skew your results if you analyze large traffic volumes.